rohithooda10/file-explorer/README.md

 ### Normal Mode

 Normal mode is the default mode of your application.
-It should have the following functionalities:
+It has the following functionalities:

-1. **Display a list of directories and files in the current folder**
+1. **Displays a list of directories and files in the current folder**
-   - Every file in the directory should be displayed on a new line with the following attributes for each file:
+   - Every file in the directory is displayed on a new line with the following attributes for each file:
      i.
 File Name
      ii.
 File Size
      iii.
 Ownership (user and group) and Permissions iv.
 Last modified
-   - The file explorer should show entries “.” and “..” for the current and parent directory, respectively.
+   - The file explorer shows entries “.” and “..” for the current and parent directory, respectively.
-   - The file explorer should handle scrolling using the up and down arrow keys.
+   - The file explorer handles scrolling using the up and down arrow keys.
-   - Users should be able to navigate up and down in the file list using the corresponding up and down arrow keys.
-The up and down arrow keys should also handle scrolling during vertical overflow.
+   - Users can navigate up and down in the file list using the corresponding up and down arrow keys.
+The up and down arrow keys also handle scrolling during vertical overflow.

 2. **Open directories and files**
-   - Directory: Clear the screen and navigate into the directory and show the directory contents as specified in point 1.
+   - Directory: Clears the screen and navigate into the directory and show the directory contents as specified in point 1.
-   - File: Open the file in a vi editor.
+   - File: Opens the file in an editor.

 3. **Traversal**
-   - Go back: Left arrow key should take the user to the previously visited directory.
+   - Go back: Left arrow key takes the user to the previously visited directory.
-   - Go forward: Right arrow key should take the user to the next directory.
+   - Go forward: Right arrow key takes the user to the next directory.
-   - Up one level: Backspace key should take the user up one level.
+   - Up one level: Backspace key takes the user up one level.
-   - Home: "h" key should take the user to the home folder.
+   - Home: "h" key takes the user to the home folder.

 ### Command Mode

-The application should enter the Command mode whenever the colon (":") key is pressed.
-In the command mode, the user should be able to enter different commands.
+The application can enter the Command mode whenever the colon (":") key is pressed.
+In the command mode, the user can enter different commands.
 All commands appear in the status bar at the bottom.

 1. **Copy, Move, Rename**
    - Copy: `$ copy <source_file(s)> <destination_directory>`